Peanut Butter Pretzel Crockpot Candy

 Crockpot candy inside a tin with tissue paper with one cluster cut in half.

-These clusters will stay fresh for a whole week!
-They’re a perfect make-ahead dessert during the busy holiday season.
-Just make sure to keep them in an airtight container and out of direct sunlight for the best results.
+These clusters will stay fresh for at least a whole week, often much longer!
+Just make sure to keep them in an airtight container stored in a cool place (out of direct sunlight) for the best results.ย

 If you are shipping the, be aware that they are chocolate and can still melt in the mail.
-Try to wrap them seperately from any other cookies/treats you are shipping!
+Try to wrap them separately from any other cookies/treats you are shipping!

 Yield: 70 clusters